alvpickmans/Graphical/README.md

 ## History

-**Graphical** was originally conceived as a purely Dynamo Package, where I tried to understand and implement visibility graphs in order to find the shortest path on a given layout.
+**Graphical** was originally conceived as a purely [Dynamo](https://github.com/DynamoDS) package, where I tried to understand and implement visibility graphs in order to find the shortest path on a given layout.

 I soon realized that Dynamo's geometry library was too heavy for this purpose, so I started to create custom geometry primitives (vertices, vectors, lines...) in order to improve the performance.

+The result is the detachment of the logic used for the construction and computation of graph and visibilities from the purely Dynamo implementation.
+This might give more flexibility in the future to be aplied in other platforms.

 ## License